kirank215/courtv0/readme.md

 The power shell script can be added to the task scheduler present in windows so everything is automated!

 # Drawbacks
-You only have information about whether you're name is present or not the computer has to turned on when the script is run by the task scheduler
+You only have information about whether you're name is present or not.
+The computer has to turned on when the script is run by the task scheduler

-#Improvements?
+# Improvements?
 Check out -> [Version1](https://github.com/kirank215/courtv1)